CosmWasm/cosmwasm/SEMANTICS.md

 `info.sender` will be the contract not the original caller).
 If they return success, they will emit a new event with the custom attributes, the `data` field will be ignored, and any messages they return will also be processed.
-If they return an error, the parent call will return an error, thus rolling back state of the whole transaction.
+If they return an error, the parent call will return an error, thus rolling back the state of the whole transaction.

 Note that the messages are executed